engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/small-scoped-tests.md

-# Unit Tests
+# Small scoped tests

 The nondescript name *unit test* causes confusion as to what is and what is not included in a unit.
-This lack of expressive naming has led to a plethora of interpretations and strategies.
-Insert Name uses the term "small scoped tests" in the book "Software Engineering at Google".
-I am hardly likely to do a better job at coming up with a name than Google, so this book will refer to tests in this chapter as Small Scoped Tests (SST).
+The lack of expressive naming has led to a plethora of interpretations and strategies.
+The book "Software Engineering at Google" introduces the term "small scoped tests" (SST) which we decided to appropriate.

-SSTs are the foundation of Mike Cohn's testing pyramid.
-Meaning theses tests build the foundation of rapid and successful continuous integration and should be the most widespread use of tests in your code.

 // insert image of testing pyramid

-SST's are concise and fast.
-Products commonly contain thousands of unit tests that are executed within seconds.
-A complete suite of passing unit tests increases the confidence of introducing changes to the code base.
+SSTs build the foundation of Mike Cohn's testing pyramid, enabling rapid and successful continuous integration.
+SSTs are the most widespread kind of tests within our code as they are concise and fast.
+Applications commonly contain thousands of SSTs executed within seconds.
+A complete suite of passing SSTs increases the confidence of introducing non-breaking changes to our code base.

-SST's consist of the smallest possible testable entity of your code.
-In most cases this is going to be a public method or function.
-Unit tests confirm correct and expected behavior of a single public function executed at runtime in memory.

-## What is not in a Unit test?
+## What is not in a SST?

-Unit tests do not rely on any external implementations.
-This includes disk operations, network operations, and implementations specific to operating systems.
-The other fundamental constraint on small tests are that they aren't allowed to sleep, perform I/O operations, or make any blocking calls.
-This means that small tests aren't allowed to access the network or disk.
-We will talk about how to handle these instances in the Medium Scale Tests.
+SST's consist of the smallest possible testable entity in our code to confirm expected process of a single public behavior executed in memory.
+SSTs do not rely on environmental factors, including file operations, network operations, and implementations specific to operating systems.
+The other fundamental constraint on small tests are that they do not sleep, perform I/O operations, or make any blocking calls.

+SSTs do not access the network, disk, or OS processes.
+These factors are covered by Medium Scaled Tests.

 ## When do I perform SST's?

 SST's are the most common form of test with the lowest time consumption.
 SST's are typically run at every step of the development cycle.

-- The devs machine
+- Our development machine
-- on pre-merge
+- On pre-merge checks
-- on post-merge
+- On post-merge checks
-- release
+- On pre-release checks

-Correct behaviour
-Dependencies on edge cases
-Dependencies of return values
-every public facing behaviour will eventually be depended on

-Test behaviours, not implementation.

-Split tests into behaviours, not all possible return values of a method.